-There are several ways in which State Highway Administration employees can find out about new opportunities:
+There are several ways that State Highway Administration employees can find new opportunities:

-Our division maintains an information table next to the security desk in the 211 Building (training facility).
+MDOT SHA maintains an information table next to the security desk in the 211 Building (training facility).
 This table contains announcements for all current examinations on schedule.
 In addition, we have set up a courtesy phone that rings directly to our office.
-This phone can be found directly next to the information table and will help to assist the customer should they have any questions or concerns.
-For those out in the Districts and remote sites (as well as Headquarters Facility and other agencies/modals outside SHA) we send announcements of our current examinations.
+This phone is next to the information table and will help to assist the customer should they have any questions or concerns.
+For those in districts and remote sites (as well as Headquarters and other agencies/business units) we send announcements of our current examinations.
 The announcement contains all-important information that an applicant needs.
 Some details include job title, classification code, salary, minimum requirements, and substitutions for minimum qualifications and a closing date for applications.
-Please note, applications which are post marked after the stated closing date can not be accepted by our office.
+Applications that are postmarked after the stated closing date cannot be accepted.

-To browse a list of current job opportunities, visit the MDOT Employment Website (https://www.governmentjobs.com/careers/mdotmd).
+To browse current job opportunities, visit the MDOT Employment Website (https://www.governmentjobs.com/careers/mdotmd).
 Click ‘Current Job Openings’ to view and or apply for any of our current opportunities.
 For some helpful tips on how to ensure your online application is accurately completed, see the ‘How to Apply’ section below.

 The Interest Card file contains the list of individuals who are interested in a specific classification that is not presently on schedule.
 As a test is put on schedule, notices are sent via email to all interested individuals on that list.
-The notice will include the closing date for submitting an application; the MDOT employment website where individuals can submit an online application; and the telephone number and address of the agency to which individuals should send completed hardcopy applications.
+The notice will include the closing date for applying, the MDOT employment website where individuals can submit an online application, and the telephone number and address of the agency where individuals should send completed hardcopy applications.
 For a list of the jobs that are currently accepting Interest Cards, visit the MDOT Employment website (https://www.governmentjobs.com/careers/mdotmd) and click on ‘Jobs Accepting Interest Cards’.

-To apply for a job that is currently on schedule, visit the MDOT Employment website (https://www.governmentjobs.com/careers/mdotmd) or submit your DTS-1 to the appropriate agency (Note: the bulletin will have instructions on where to send your hardcopy application if you do not have access to apply online).
+To apply for a job that is currently on schedule, visit the MDOT Employment website (https://www.governmentjobs.com/careers/mdotmd) or submit your DTS-1 application to the appropriate agency (Note: the bulletin will show where to send your hardcopy application if you cannot apply online).

 Read the job announcement thoroughly.
-Pay attention to the ‘Who May Apply’ column to determine if you are eligible to apply.
+Pay attention to the ‘Who May Apply’ column to determine if you are eligible.
 Be sure that your personal information (e.g., phone number, address, etc.) is accurate since this will be how we will contact you.
 Be sure that you complete all the sections of the application, including your Educational Record and Work History.
-While you will have the opportunity to copy and paste your resume into your application, we will not review this if your application is not completed properly.
+Although you can copy and paste your resume into your application, we will not review this if your application is not completed properly.
 Be specific and thorough when describing past job experience.
-For example, if the experience requirements include two (2) years of supervisory experience, be sure to include specific examples of your duties as a supervisor.
+For example, if the experience requirements include two years of supervisory experience, be sure to include specific examples of your duties as a supervisor.

 As always, you have the option of submitting a hardcopy application (form DTS-1).
 DTS-1 applications should be completed, including a full and detailed description of work history.
 Occasionally, applicants state their entire work history under one job description; we advise against this.
 Many of our applicants have been working in their respective fields for many years.
 It is very difficult to gain a full understanding of their experience through a short, incomplete application.
-In the case that an applicant has reported insufficient information, or we cannot ascertain whether or not minimum qualifications are met, we research and check references in an effort to approve the applicant.
+When an applicant gives insufficient information, or we cannot ascertain if minimum qualifications are met, we research and check references in an effort to approve the applicant.
 This process takes a significant amount of time and could cause an unintentional delay in the test process.
-What’s more, an application could be disapproved all together based on the lack of information.
+What’s more, an application could be rejected based on the lack of information.

 Not necessarily.
-It is our responsibility to have a list of eligible candidates for each SHA specific job classification should the need for a candidate arises.
-An Eligibility List includes all applicants whose applications have been approved and, if necessary, subsequently completed an examination.
-If an exam is done, the individuals are placed into one of three categories: Best Qualified, Well Qualified, or Qualified.
-Applicants are placed into these categories based on their score on the test.
-Although it is generally true that applicants placed in the Best Qualified category are interviewed first, it is possible for those in other categories to receive interviews as well.
+It is our responsibility to have a list of eligible candidates for each SHA specific job classification should the need arise for a candidate.
+An Eligibility List includes all applicants whose applications have been approved and whose requested exams were taken.
+After an exam is completed, the individuals are placed into one of three categories: Best Qualified, Well Qualified, or Qualified.
+Applicants are placed into these categories based on their test score.
+Although Best Qualified applicants are interviewed first, those in other categories may receive interviews, as well.
 Eligibility Lists are usually used for a period of one year, at which point they are extended or a new list is generated.

 Every job classification under the Maryland Department of Transportation has a unique set of minimum qualifications.
-In order for an application to be approved, the individual must meet these minimum requirements.
+For an application to be approved, the individual must meet these minimum requirements.
 Minimum qualifications can be found on examination announcements, newspaper announcements or classification specification sheets.
-In some cases, exceptions exist by which an applicant can substitute educational requirements such as a college degree (or others) for years of experience.
-Also, applicants who will meet minimum qualifications within 6 months of the closing date of the recruitment will be approved in a pending status (i.e., in order to be hired into this position in the future, the minimum requirements must be met).
+In some cases, an applicant can substitute educational requirements such as a college degree (or other criteria) for years of experience.
+Also, applicants who will meet minimum qualifications within six months of the closing date of the recruitment will be approved with a pending status (until the minimum requirements are met).
 It is ultimately the applicants’ responsibility to advise our office in writing when they meet these requirements.
-If you application was disapproved because you did not meet the minimum qualifications, you will be notified in writing by our office.
+If your application was rejected because you did not meet the minimum qualifications, you will be notified in writing.
 You will be given a deadline to respond with any additional information you may have about your relevant work history.
 Your application will then be reviewed again to determine if you meet the minimum qualifications.

-Our interview process is much different than what one might expect or read about in preparing for a job interview.
-The interview will be conducted by a panel of 3 to 5 employees; generally a hiring manager, peer, customer, and HR representative.
-The interview itself will be composed of two parts:
+Our interview process is different than what you might expect or read about in preparing for a job interview.
+The interview will be conducted by a panel of three to five employees —generally a hiring manager, peer, customer, and HR representative.
+The interview will consist of two parts:

 707 North Calvert Street